 Buying the building plot is simply the first stage.

 Depending on your location your land could easily cost several hundred thousand.
-The average cost per square meter can range from €180 to €2500 depending on the city.
-In the land and smaller cities, you have much more variation in the price range.
+The average cost per square meter can range from €180 to €2500 depending on the location.
+In the countryside and smaller cities, you have much more variation in the price range.

-Besides the cost of the building plot, you’d also need to think about financing your actual home.
+Besides the cost of the building plot, you’d also need to think about financing the whole construction project.
 As mentioned in the above section, if your plot is only partly developed you will have to incur the costs of completely developing it.

 The cost of land development can be high and is largely borne by the property owners.